-The London International Horse Show, formerly the Olympia International Horse Show, will have a new home at the ExCel London located in the Royal Docks area of Newham, East London; here’s exactly how you can get your London International Horse Show tickets.
+The London International Horse Show, formerly the Olympia International Horse Show, found a new home at the ExCel London located in the Royal Docks area of Newham, East London in 2021.
+Here’s exactly how you can get your London International Horse Show tickets now that they have been released for the 2022 event.
+Priority bookers – those who attended the 2021 edition – will be able to purchase their tickets during an exclusive 48-hour pre-sale on Wednesday 20 April (please use the link in your priority booking email), with general sale to follow on Friday 22 April.

 The London International Horse Show signals the start of the festival period for equestrians and is the only UK show to host all three FEI World Cup qualifiers in dressage, show jumping and driving.